I got mail yesterday

 All my music is already available on YouTube music

-...because I always put a "music only" video on YouTube each time I finish a new song, and, YouTube Music automatically imports all the YouTube content which is categorized "music".
+...because I always put a "music only" video on YouTube each time I finish a new song, and, YouTube Music automatically imports all the YouTube content which can be defined as "music".

 The Youtube Music App, Youtube Premium paid subscription and the Youtube Music desktop app